-The Eco-Schools Programme is an international project (www.eco-schools.org) funded by the government and managed in Iceland by the NGO Landvernd (The Icelandic Environment Association).
-Eco-Schools are a program for environmental management and certification which aims at enhancing environmental education and to strengthen environmental policy in schools as well as encouraging children and students to take an active role in how their school can be run for the benefit of the environment.
+The Eco-Schools Programme is an international project (www.eco-schools.org) funded by the government and managed in Iceland by the NGO Landvernd.
+Eco-Schools are a program for environmental management and certification which aims at enhancing environmental education and to strengthen environmental policy in schools, in particular education for sustainability, one of the pillars of the Icelandic curricula.
+It also encourages children and students to take an active role in how their school can be run for the benefit of the environment.
 Schools that fulfil the necessary criteria are awarded the Green Flag for their work, which they keep for two years.
 School participation in the program in Iceland has increased steadily since the work began in 2001.
-In 2013, 210 schools at all school levels participated in the program, reaching over 45% of all children at the pre-school level, 55% of all children at the compulsory (elementary) school level and 35% of all students at the upper secondary level and the number is steadily rising.
+In 2020 176 schools at all school levels participated in the program.